-The purpose of this contract is to develop a mobile app to help the municipality of Kabul better connect to the citizens of Kabul.
+The purpose of this contract is to develop a mobile app to help the municipalities of Kandahar, Herat, Jalalabad and Mazar-e-Sharif better connect to their citizens.

 5.3 BACKGROUND

 Since late November 2014, the USAID-funded Strong Hubs for Afghan Hope and Resilience (SHAHAR) project has worked with provincial authorities across Afghanistan to form well-governed, fiscally sustainable municipalities, capable of meeting the needs of a growing urban population.